Mattia46/firstMonth/pills/installing_sublime.md

-Copy-paste the entire key including the "begin license" and "end license" lines and use it to register SublimeText on your machine.
+Copy-paste the entire key into the license field (Help> add license) including the "begin license" and "end license" lines and use it to register SublimeText on your machine.
 It's free to evaluate but you should buy a license if you want to use it after Makers Academy.
 ```
 ----- BEGIN LICENSE -----
 Evgeny Shadchnev